chissanupun/cake-your-story/README.md

-# Cake Your Story — by S&P
+# Cake Your Story — crack the cake

 An interactive cake-builder campaign microsite.
 Users customize a virtual S&P cake, receive a personality archetype, and can share their creation via URL.